Jiayun-Dong/Covid19-viz/Visualizing-Covid-19-Data.md

 the number of confirmed cases roughly a month after their outbreaks (day 30).
-The disease is growing at a somewhat controlable rate after the outbreak in some of the other Asian countries and regions, including Japan, Singapre Hong Kong and Taiwan.
+The disease is growing at a somewhat controlable rate after the outbreak in some of the other Asian countries and regions, including Japan, Singapore, Hong Kong and Taiwan.
 The spread in rest of the countries in the figure is concerning: the numbers of people infected are growing rapidly at a “close-to-exponential” rate.